jayschwa/CatacombWebGL/README.md

 # CatacombWebGL

 CatacombWebGL is a project that [I](https://jayschwa.net) worked on at the [Recurse Center](https://recurse.com) in 2017.
-[Catacomb 3-D](catacomb.games) is a first-person shooter from the early 1990s that I used to play as a kid.
+[Catacomb 3-D](https://catacomb.games) is a first-person shooter from the early 1990s that I used to play as a kid.
 I thought it would be fun to attempt to recreate it using WebGL.

+## Licensing

+Source code is open sourced under the GPLv2 license.
+Data assets like art and sound are not open sourced (yet).

 ## Setup